- Design industry shaping loyalty programs

 - Deliver hyper-personalized consumer experiences

 The loyalty landscape in Malaysia is not what it was a year ago.
+With rising digital adoption, a maturing e-commerce ecosystem, and increased customer expectations, brands are being challenged to rethink what loyalty really means.

 How do brands and loyalty programs in Malaysia successfully transform the occasional customer into brand loyalists?
 Below, we peek into the inner workings of some of Malaysia’s top loyalty programs.